 Worship is a way we connect with God and each other.
-We currently have three regular worship services at First Presbyterian: an informal service at 8:30, a traditional service at 10:30, and Jazz Vespers on the second Sunday of the month at 5:00 pm.
+We currently have three regular worship services at First Presbyterian:

 From the ringing of the bells at the beginning until the postlude in at the end, our traditional service features the best elements of a traditional Presbyterian worship service.
 Our 25-member choir is backed by our 36-rank Schoenstein pipe organ, one of the finest in the Pacific Northwest.
 The service is also graced with special music, including frequent contributions by one of the three bell choirs associated with the church.

 The atmosphere is traditional but not somber, formal, but not stiff.
 Dress is casual, and everyone, including the people from the streets around the church are welcomed as we all worship God together.

 Grab a cup of coffee and take a seat the at the table in our fellowship hall.
 Our 8:30 informal service blends elements of traditional worship with creative ways of helping people interact with God.
 It features a lot of singing, a visual liturgy, and inspiring messages.

 Our Sunshine Singers lead the singing, while the pastor leads the flow of the service.
 We occasionally have bells and other instruments in the service.

 Afterwards the congregation gathers to pack bag lunches for the homeless.

 On the second Sunday of the month, at 5:00 pm we offer our Jazz Vespers which features local and national jazz musicians and artists who present their talents in the context of a very informal service.
 Readings come from poetry and the Bible, and there is a short inspirational message which is often tied to the music and the history of Jazz.